 There is level, step free access at the South Transept door, which opens automatically.

-Wheelchair accessible toilets are available in two locations, one is outside via the South Transept door, and the other is in the Becket Chapel opposite the Cathedral.
-Please ask one of the Welcomers or Stewards on duty in the Cathedral so that they can direct you.
+Wheelchair accessible toilets are available in the Cathedral Visitor Centre.
+Please ask one of the Welcomers or Stewards on duty in the Cathedral if you need directions.